fpereiro/recalc/readme.md

 ### `r.prod` and `r.error`

-In addition to the six elements of a recalc instance, there's two more that you can optionally use.
+In addition to the six main elements of a recalc instance, there's two more that you can optionally use.

 The first one is `r.prod`.
 If you set this flag to `true`, all the recalc functions will stop performing validations.
 This can be useful to speed up a thoroughly debugged application - you can roughly expect to save execution time by ~20% when invoking `r.say` and by ~90% when invoking `r.listen`.
 Please be aware that if you turn on `r.prod` and there's an error in your code, you'll experience either an exception or unexpected behavior, so be sure to turn this on when you are very confident of your code.